How MVP Development Helps Startups Secure Funding

 Usually, no. Angel investors take a smaller equity stake than VCs.
 Many prefer to act as advisors rather than decision-makers, giving you funding and guidance.

-It’s an opportunity to gain mentorship, access to a network, and a strategic partner who believes in your vision.
-The key is finding an investor whose experience aligns with your goals, so their support accelerates both your product and your growth.
+It's an opportunity to gain mentorship, access to a network, and a strategic partner who genuinely believes in your vision.
+The key is finding an investor whose experience aligns with your goals so their involvement accelerates both your product and your growth.

 You Might Also Like: